 Graduation Requirement for Political Science Majors

-Candidates for the Bachelor of Arts in Political Science are required to complete a Major Field Test (MFT) in political science in order to be eligible for graduation.
-You may take this examination after completing all government requirements or in the semester immediately prior to graduation.
-The examination will be administered at no cost to you.
-The exam score will not affect your GPA, but will be part of your record.
+Candidates for the Bachelor of Arts in Political Science are required to complete a Major Field Test (MFT) in Political Science in order to be eligible for graduation.
+Students may take this examination after completing all government requirements or in the semester immediately prior to graduation.
+The exam score will not affect GPA, but will be part of the student’s record.